MicrosoftDocs/azure-docs/articles/active-directory-b2c/add-password-reset-policy.md

 To test the user flow:

-1. Select the user flow you created, and then select **Run user flow** to go to the user flow overview.
+1. Select the user flow you created.
+On the user flow overview page, select **Run user flow**.
 1. For **Application**, select the web application named *webapp1* that you registered earlier.
 The **Reply URL** should be `https://jwt.ms`.
 1. Select **Run user flow**, verify the email address of the account you created earlier, and then select **Continue**.
 1. Change the password, and then select **Continue**.
 The token is returned to `https://jwt.ms` and the browser displays it.